adbollinger/game-workout-app/README.md

 ### Create a database

-This link will guide you through creating a Mongo Database
+This link will guide you through creating a local Mongo Database:

 https://www.mongodb.com/basics/create-database

+### Config
 Once your database is set up, you will need to configuire your config file:

 - Create a folder named **config**